Questions you need to Ask your Wedding Venue

 What time will you be asking me to leave?

-Is there any additional provision made for children?
+Are there any additional provisions made for children?

 What provision is made for disabled people or those with limited mobility?